 If you are having trouble with your complete dentures, your dentist may suggest overdentures.
 An overdenture is a removable denture that fits over the natural teeth left in your mouth or over dental implants.
 If you have some natural teeth left, they are reshaped to fit in the denture.
 If there are no natural teeth left, small implants are placed into the jawbone.
 The overdenture attaches to the implants or rests on the natural teeth.

 Complete and partial dentures need to be cleaned every day just like natural teeth.
 Otherwise, plaque and tartar can build up on your dentures and cause stains, bad breath and gum problems.
 Plaque from your dentures can also spread to your natural teeth and gums, causing gum disease and cavities.

 To clean your dentures, remove them from your mouth and run them under water to rinse off any loose food particles.
-Then wet a denture brush or a regular soft-bristle toothbrush and apply denture cleaner or a mild soap.
+Then wet a denture brush or a regular soft-bristle toothbrush and apply dentures cleaner or a mild soap.
 Household cleaners and regular toothpaste are too abrasive and should not be used for cleaning dentures.
 Gently brush all surfaces of the dentures including under the clasps where bacteria collect.
 Be careful not to damage the plastic or bend the attachments.
 Rinse your dentures well in clean water before placing them back in your mouth.

 While your dentures are removed, be sure to clean and massage your gums.
 If your toothbrush hurts your gums, run it under warm water to make it softer or try using a finger wrapped in a clean, damp cloth.
 If you have partial dentures, brush your natural teeth with a soft-bristled toothbrush and floss.